MakeSchool-Tutorials/MakeSchoolNotes-Swift/P10-Keyboard-Input/content.md

     }
 >

 Great!
-However, how do we know when we are in edit mode?
+But how do we know when we are in edit mode?
 In this case, we want to set `edit` to true when we are in the `New Note View Controller`.
 Open this controller and look at the `prepareForSegue` function code.
 Notice that when we set the `NoteDisplayViewController` note, we can also set the edit variable.